zama-ai/fhevmjs/docs/solidity/functions.md

 # Functions

 The functions exposed by the `TFHE` Solidity library come in various shapes and sizes in order to facilitate developer experience.
-For example, most binary operators (eg., `add`) can take as input any combination of the following types:
+For example, most binary operators (e.g., `add`) can take as input any combination of the following types:

 - `euint8`
 - `euint16`